My Search for the Truth about Fibromyalgia

 After adjusting to the weird side effects of Lyrica, which included some mild dizziness and not realizing what speed I was driving (everyone just seemed to be driving so slowly), I seemed to get quite a lot of relief from the agony I was enduring.
 I was so happy to be out of most of the pain.
 Although I still didn’t know the truth about Fibromyalgia, I was at least able to function.

 Then, the swelling began.

-Lyrica appears to work by calming nerves that are associated with pain and seizures, but it also has the nasty side effect of causing swelling.
-Another trip back to the doctor and he prescribed Lasix, a diuretic, to help with the swelling.
+Lyrica appeared to work by calming nerves that are associated with pain and seizures, but it also had the nasty side effect of causing swelling.
+Another trip back to the doctor, and he prescribed Lasix, a diuretic, to help with the swelling.
 So, I was in less pain, but at what cost?
 I was now chasing one medication with another (which is what led to my mother’s death), and no one could tell me why I was in so much pain in the first place.

 I decided to switch doctors.

 The Fibromyalgia Specialist